exercism/javascript/concepts/numbers/introduction.md

 # Introduction

-TODO: the content below is copied from the exercise introduction and probably needs rewriting to a proper concept introduction

 There are two different types of numbers in JavaScript:

 - `number`: a numeric data type in the double-precision 64-bit floating point